strongdm/accessbot/docs/deploy/INFRASTRUCTURES.md

 <img src="https://user-images.githubusercontent.com/49597325/196509052-563074d2-54ec-47f2-9b1f-9fa955e4f8fd.png" height="600px" />

 Because of that, AccessBot doesn't support Load Balancing.
-And doesn't support [Slack Incomming Webhooks](https://api.slack.com/messaging/webhooks).
+Our recommendation is to use a Container Orchestrator and use it with a single replica and a liveness probe (e.g. [k8s-descriptor.yaml](/k8s-descriptor.yaml)).

 In this scenario, for basic operations you don't need to configure any ingress rule.